 The traditions, rituals are an important part of Gaziantep’s culinary heritage and it is lovely to see that it is still a big part of the daily life in Gaziantep.
 The richness of traditional culture has given way to the emergence of a rich culinary culture.
 The events such as birth, marriage and death have important effect on the local culture, and this has caused the occurrence of an oral culture.
 For instance, among the catering activities carried out during birth events, kuymak (soft and mushy pilaf), which is believed to increase the amount of breast milk, and loğusa şerbeti (lit. puerpera juice); festive dishes such as Yuvarlama and many other special foods and drinks are some examples of the integration of traditional life style and culinary culture.

 This recipe calls for fine bulgur wheat.
 If you can’t get the fine bulgur, perhaps you may blitz the coarse bulgur a couple of times to get the finer version.
 My bulgur meatballs weren’t as tiny as the traditional ones – and I greatly admire skillful locals making those gorgeous chickpea sized balls in almost no time-, but still very tasty and impressed the family.
-Next time, I look forward to trying this dish with the chunks of lamb in it.
 I hope you can give a go to this satisfying, delicious dish.